IRS/ Tax Audit Representation/Consultation: federal and state, individual or business

 Jeffrey Schneider, EA (Enrolled Agent), is specially licensed and trained to represent you from a simple letter, to a correspondence audit to a full scale site audit.

-Being audited by the Internal Revenue Service is one of the most stressful experiences a taxpayer can have.
+Being audited by the Internal Revenue Service is one of the most stressful tax problems a taxpayer can have.

 An IRS audit of a taxpayer’s return is based on either questionable items listed on the return or a random selection.